Strong and imposing Akita Inu

 Socializing from an early age is a must as the Akita dog breed is prone to becoming aggressive and overly wary of strangers if not trained properly.

-For help in training your Akita-Inu why not take a look at the guide below:
+For help in training your Akita-Inu why not take a look at the guide at Amazon below:

 Akita Inu make excellent guard dogs.
 They are used by the police and military in Japan for security.